 LOWER SCHOOL SUPPORT SERVICES

-Learning Support is provided to students in Grades K3–5.
+Learning Support can be provided to students in Grades K3–5.
 Learning Support teachers help students succeed in their grade-level classroom.
 Support can be offered to students in any subject.
 Students work with Learning Support teachers in their homerooms and/or in the Learning Support space.

 Classroom content is followed with certain scaffolds or modifications.
-These modifications and other support are determined by the child's parents, homeroom teachers, specialists, and/or evaluations.
+These modifications and other areas of support are determined by the child's parents, homeroom teachers, specialists, and/or evaluations.

 EAL Support is provided in Grades 1–5.
 EAL teachers work alongside homeroom teachers to support and prepare students to be successful.
 Students can be supported in their homeroom or in the EAL classroom.
 When in the EAL classroom, students follow the content from their homeroom as much as possible.